Why Tilray's Stock Is Trading Higher After Hours | Benzinga

 Why Tilray's Stock Is Trading Higher After Hours

-Tilray Inc (NASDAQ:TLRY) shares are trading higher following news the company purchased a majority position in amended MedMen convertible notes for about $165.8 million.
+Tilray Inc (NASDAQ:TLRY) shares are trading higher following news the company purchased a majority position in amended Medmen Enterprises Inc (OTC:MMNFF) convertible notes for about $165.8 million.

 Irwin D. Simon, Tilray's Chairman and CEO, said, "Backed by accelerating trends towards legalization globally, we are focused on building the world's leading cannabis-focused consumer branded company with a goal of $4 billion of revenue by the end of our fiscal 2024."